thomasmeessen/Master-Project/report.md

-% Study of human in the loop concept for ankle robotic assistance
+% Study of potential improvement for high level controller in ankle robotic assistance
 % Thomas Meessen
 %